 Questions and concerns will be addressed at the time of your visit with the surgeon.
 Other opportunities to ask questions include at the time of your pre-admission testing when you will meet with an internal medicine physician and a licensed physical therapist.
 If you have any additional questions, please feel free to call the JIS Orthopedics office.

-Surgeries are performed using general, epidural, spinal, or nerve block anesthesia, or a combination of these.
+Surgeries are performed using general, spinal, or nerve block anesthesia, or a combination of these.
 In some cases, the medical physician or anesthesiologist will have specific recommendations.
 The anesthesiologist will meet with you the day of surgery to discuss these options.
 At that time, feel free to voice any questions.

 Knee and hip replacement surgeries require approximately one hour.
 If the surgery is a revision or a difficult case the procedure may take several hours.
 Shoulder replacements typically require 60 to 90 minutes of operative time.
+Arthroscopic surgeries typically take 30-60 minutes.

 After surgery, you will be taken to the post-anesthesia care unit (PACU) where you will be monitored closely for one to three hours.
-You will then be taken to your private recovery room or hospital room where you will be reunited with your family.
+You will then be taken to your private recovery room or hospital room where you will be reunited with your family or caregiver.
 Your nurse will perform assessments frequently until you are ready to leave the hospital or surgery center.
 Pain medication will be administered.
 You will have an intravenous line (IV) and pumps on both calves that will intermittently pump – keeping blood circulating and helping prevent blood clots.
 Some patients will have a heart monitor.
 Your surgeon strongly recommends that you take the portable calf pumps home with you as they are the safest and most effective way of preventing blood clots.
 You will be instructed to perform several exercises every hour including: deep breathing, ankle pumps, quad sets, and a buttock squeeze.

 If your procedure requires a hospital stay, wound dressings for knee and shoulder replacements will be removed the day after surgery and a light dressing will be placed.
 Most hip replacements will have a clear dressing that is left in place for 5 days; however, some hip dressings will be changed the day after surgery as well.